bufbuild/protobuf-es/MANUAL.md

 }
 ```

+Note that messages also no longer implement the special method `toJSON`.
+Before you pass a message to `JSON.stringify`,
+convert it to a JSON value first (using `toJson`).

 The generated properties remain largely unchanged.
 There are two improvements:

 - A message field using [`google.protobuf.Struct`](#googleprotobufstruct) is generated as `JsonObject`.
 - Proto2 fields support [default values](#field-presence-and-default-values) now and are no longer generated as optional properties.

 The `toPlainMessage` function and the `PlainMessage<T>` type are no longer necessary.
 If you create a proto3 message with
 `create(UserSchema)`, the returned object is already a plain object.

-You can replace the `PlainMessage<User>` type with `User`.
-The only difference is that `User` has a property
+You can replace the `PlainMessage<User>` type with
-`$typeName`, which is a simple string with the full name of the message like `"example.User"`.
+`User`.
+The only difference is that `User` has a property `$typeName`, which is a simple string with the full name of
+the message like `"example.User"`.
 This property makes sure you don't pass the wrong message to a function by accident.

 [Well-known types](#well-known-types) have moved to a subpath export `@bufbuild/protobuf/wkt`.